redTeamHero/crm/README.md

 On first run, the server seeds an admin user with username `ducky` and password `duck`.

+Members created through `/api/register` now receive default permissions for consumers, contacts, tasks, and reports so freshly onboarded teammates can work leads without waiting on an admin to toggle access.

 ## Environment
 - `PORT` (optional, defaults to 3000)
 - `METRO2_VIOLATIONS_PATH` (optional; path to `metro2Violations.json`.
 If unset, the app searches the repo.)